 If there are less than 10 residences/tenants, you may still be sold and supplied electricity via an embedded network.
 However, the seller and supplier are not required to register with us.
 Even if they are not on the register, they still need to abide by rules that protect your consumer rights.

-If you fall into this category, you don't need to register with us for a licensing exemption.
-However, you still need to comply with the General Exemption Order (a key document related to electricity licensing exemptions).
+If you fall into this category of exemption, you do not need to register with us for a licence exemption.
+However, you still need to comply with the GEO 2022.

 You may fall into the deemed exemption category if you are a business or person that: